HALLOWEEN IS COMING—TIME FOR A LITTLE BOO:

 Bride of Frankenstein with Colin Clive as the nervous mad scientist, Ernest Thesiger as his giddy mentor Dr. Pretorius, Karloff as the pathetic monster, James Whale’s tilted camera angles and Franz Waxman’s truly great score.

 Son of Frankenstein with its eerie German-expressionist tilted sets and deep shadows, Basil Rathbone as the monster-maker’s arrogant heir, Lionel Atwill as the one-armed gendarme, plus Karloff as the creature and Lugosi as his only friend.

-And we can to this program full-length Hammer feature Revenge of Frankenstein, with Peter Cushing’s thoughtful and sensitive portrait, so different from Clive and Rathbone’s interpretations.
+And we can add to this program the full-length Hammer feature Revenge of Frankenstein, with Peter Cushing’s thoughtful and sensitive portrait, so different from Clive and Rathbone’s interpretations.
 Sentenced to death for monster-making, he escapes the guillotine and goes off to open a charity clinic under a new name.
 But he can’t resist stitching up a new patchwork bod for his deformed friend’s brain to inhabit.

 SERIALS OF THE 30s AND 40s